How Is Pesto Represented In Popular Culture?

 In 2018, a rather unflattering Which? investigation highlighted cheap ingredients used to bulk out many supermarket pestos.
 It made for slightly uncomfortable reading when they identified potato flakes, sugar, and even water in some.

-By far the worst piece of publicity was in 2013, when dozens of Italians were hospitalised with botulism from pesto.
+By far, the worst piece of publicity was in 2013, when dozens of Italians were hospitalised with botulism from pesto.
 Thankfully, everyone survived, but it caused long-term repetitional damage to the country's flagship sauce.

 There's been one pesto-related story, though, which warmed our hearts.
-In 2017, Genoa Airport launched their “Il Pesto è Buono” scheme, which excluded pesto from the usual 100g hand luggage limit on liquids.
+In 2017, Genoa Airport launched its "Il Pesto è Buono" scheme, which excluded pesto from the usual 100g hand luggage limit on liquids.
 In return for a small donation to the charity Flying Angels, passengers were allowed to take up to 500g of pesto on board with them.
 The caveat was that it had to be authentic Genovese pesto.

 Pesto in the Foodie World